Myth-OS/MythOS-Documentation/Declarations.md

 *sovereign interdependence = autonomous individuals + collaborative collective*

+"The people are the government, administering it by their agents; they are the government, the sovereign power." ~ Andrew Jackson

+"I believe that sovereignty is the twin sister of democracy.
+If there's no sovereignty, there's no democracy." ~ Marine Le Pen

 Sovereign (legal).
 We are our own rulers.
 We have the right, privilege, and responsibility to govern and ‘parent’ ourselves.

 Global collective transformation begins at the level of individual transformation.
 Like a cell within a body, many healthy cells equate to a healthy whole.
 Individuals who are becoming stable and centered in their own sufficiency and purpose establish an optimal basis for synergistic collaboration with each other, thus realzing a thriving, intelligent, interdependent collective together.